cncf/tag-runtime/wgs/cnai/glossary/index.md

 See also: [CNCF Glossary](https://glossary.cncf.io/)

-## AI for CN
+## AI for Cloud Native (AI for CN)

-A class of tools integrates AI with the intent to optimize CN system management outcomes.
-Optimization can take different forms, from actionable advice to agentic actions.
+A set of frameworks, concepts, and tools that democratise the use of AI in Cloud Native to improve and extend the functionality of infrastructure management.
+These include, agent actions, actionable advice, assistants, as well as AI platforms for managing CN systems.

-## CN for AI
+## Cloud Native for AI (CN for AI)

-A of tools integrates AI tooling effectively enabling AI workloads.
-Effectively can mean a reduction in time, cost, and complexity when designing and hosting these workloads.
+A class of techniques and solutions that enable the AI developers and deployers to effectively deploy, run, scale, and monitor the AI workloads on cloud infrastructure.
+Effectively can mean better performance, lower cost, simplified usage, etc.

-## CNAI
+## Cloud Native Artificial Intelligence (CNAI)

-CNAI (Cloud Native Artificial Intelligence) describes the tooling and techniques around use of Cloud Native tooling in support of AI.
+CNAI describes the tooling and techniques that deploy, run, and scale AI workloads on Cloud Infrastructure.

 ## LLM